rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/05-citation-layout.md

 ---
-lecture_title: Citation Layout
+lecture_title: "Introduction: Why Citation Styles Matter"
 lecture_description: How to cite a paper and how things can lead to.
 pubDate: 2025-03-05
 lecture_draft: true
 lectureNumber: "05"
 subject: Research Method
 ---
-Okay, let's break down citation styles commonly used in computer science, focusing on ACM, APA, and IEEE, and highlighting their key differences.

-**Introduction: Why Citation Styles Matter**
+## Introduction: Why Citation Styles Matter

 In academic writing, especially in a rigorous field like computer science, proper citation is _essential_.
 It serves several crucial purposes: